OAXFoundation/oaxfoundation.github.io/_posts/2023-1-12-Trends-Heading-into-2023.md

 Much of the conversation surrounding Web3 at the moment first began with emphasis on data privacy, a shift from big data to decentralized platforms.
 The discussion then moved to Metaverses and logging in with wallet addresses and more in the shift to Web 3.0.
 Yet when the proposition of Web 3.0 is to tie one’s identity to their wallet address, and it all exists on the blockchain, much of the information can be linked together.
 Rather than data mining from enclosed platforms, much of the information will be available on a public blockchain.

 The bridge that Web3 can offer with the security and privacy to the world of Web 3.0 relies heavily on building the technology surrounding data privacy and zero knowledge.
-The future of Web 3.0 will (or should) depend on the industry finding ways to ensure data privacy; moving it from a marketing endeavor to a truly useful tool for users.
+The future of Web 3.0 will (or should) depend on the industry finding ways to ensure data privacy; moving it from a marketing endeavor to a truly useful tool for users.<br><br>

 ***